-But there’s a big difference between the freelancer that’s scraping by, living on instant noodles and ham sandwiches, and the one that’s making so much money that they don’t even need to think about where their cash goes.
+But there’s a big difference between the freelancer who’s scraping by, living on instant noodles and ham sandwiches, and the one who’s making so much money they don’t even need to think about where their cash goes.

 Don’t get me wrong.
-I’m not saying you can instantly become a well-paid freelancer if you’ve got these 4 traits down.
-What I am saying is that you can become better paid if you actively work on improving these 4 areas.
+I’m not saying you can instantly become a well-paid freelancer if you’ve got these four traits down.
+What I am saying is that you can become better paid if you actively work on improving these four areas.

 You know what?
 People who aren’t as good as you are making more money than you, simply because they have the balls to shout about themselves.
 This one isn’t such an easy fix.
 I guess the whole ‘fake it till you make it’ thing works, or, as Amy Cuddy likes to say, fake it till you become it.
 (See video below or click that link – totally worth the 21 minutes of your life.)
 This is much easier to do via email than over the phone, so if you can, correspond with prospective clients that way.

 If someone insists on hopping on the phone before they work with you, sure, maybe you won’t get the job.
 But don’t let that stop you getting on the phone in the first place, for Christ’s sake.
 Accept the fact that you might not land this client, and get on the phone anyway.
 If nothing else, you will be better prepared for next time.
 Practice confidence, experience confidence, become confident.